fwmechanic/k_edit/README.md

 # Features

- * **Z**: "Reverse-polish" function-execution mode wherein the user creates the function-argument ("arg") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.
+ * **Z**: "Reverse-polish" function-execution mode wherein the user creates the function-argument ("xxxARG") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.
  * **Z**: Can switch between line and box (column) selection mode simply by varying the shape of the selection.
  * Copy and run.
 No installation necessary.
 Can be run from removable storage.
  * Infinite undo/redo.